 Kimball Goodlow over 1 year ago from Vicksburg, MS

 Bless you and the work you're doing to make people happier in themselves in every respect.
 Now, when you get done there and everybody's living a better healthy lifestyle, you can please come to Ireland and do the same for these lovely people who were never overweight before the onslaught of the fast-food emporiums.
 Thank you for caring for your fellow Mississippians and for your fellow man.
 You are, as they say here, "a star"!
 Keep up the good work, Linda, and reach out to Ireland if you can...God knows we need you!

 Joan Dugan almost 2 years ago from County Clare, Ireland

 I think it's great that, instead of blaming people, organizations, etc. - something that is really easy to do - Linda decided to make herself part of the solution.
 Kudos!

-Pam over 1 year ago from NC
+Pam almost 2 years ago from NC

 Love the clip!!!!!
 It's nice to have someone else care about you and your health especially a complete stranger.